 The Hunter’s Moon typically appears in October, except once every four years when it doesn’t appear until November.
 The name dates back to the First Nations of North America.
 It is so-called because it was during the month of October, when the deers had fatted themselves over the course of the summer, that hunters tracked and killed prey by autumn moonlight, stockpiling food for the coming winter.

 Although typically the Moon rises 50 minutes later each day, things are different for the Hunter’s Moon (as well as the Harvest Moon).
 Both of these moons usually rise 30 minutes later on each successive night, which means that sunset and moonrise are not far apart.

 This means there is prolonged periods of light during this time of the the year, which is the reason why these moons have traditionally been used by hunters and farmers to finish their work.

-This difference between the moons’ sunset and moonrise times is due to the orbit of the Moon.
-The angle that the Moon makes with the horizon is narrower during this time, meaning it is higher in the sky.
+This difference between the timing of the sunset and moonrise is due to its orbit, meaning that the angle the Moon makes with the horizon is narrower during this time of year.
 The Hunter’s Moon is generally not bigger or brighter than any of the other full moons.
-Thus, the only difference between the Hunter’s Moon and other full moons is the time between sunset and moonrise is shorter.
+Thus, the only difference between it and other full moons is the that the time between sunset and moonrise is shorter.

 Astronomy Cast has an episode on the Moon.